nogibjj/rust-tutorial/small-rust-tutorial/src/preface.md

 # Preface

-This book is written live while teaching [Cloud Computing for Data](https://datascience.duke.edu/academics/electives/#721) at Duke University in 2023 by [Noah Gift](https://noahgift.com/).What currently keeps me busy is working as an [Executive in Residence at the Duke MIDS (Data Science)](https://www.coursera.org/instructor/noahgift) and Duke AI Product Management program and as a consultant and author in Cloud Computing, Big Data, DevOps, and MLOps.
-The following visual resume is a good idea to show the kinds of things I have worked on in my life.
+This book is for [Cloud Computing for Data](https://datascience.duke.edu/academics/electives/#721) at Duke University in 2023 by [Noah Gift](https://noahgift.com/).
+What currently keeps me busy is working as an [Executive in Residence at the Duke MIDS (Data Science)](https://www.coursera.org/instructor/noahgift) and Duke AI Product Management program and as a consultant and author in Cloud Computing, Big Data, DevOps, and MLOps.
+The following visual resume is a good idea to show what I have worked on in my career.
 I am a Rust Fanatic.

 ![visual](https://noahgift.com/img/noah_gift_visual_resume.jpg)

 ### Related Duke Coursera Content

 * You can find many related Coursera Courses at [https://www.coursera.org/instructor/noahgift](https://www.coursera.org/instructor/noahgift)

-🔭 I’m currently working on or just finished the following things below:
+🔭 I'm currently working on or just finished the following things below:

 ##### MLOps (Specialization:  4 Courses)
 ###### Publisher:  Coursera + Duke